 Over the years, and many group ride discussions, I've collected a list of some of these home remedies and have many of them for you in this column.
 Along with each remedy, I've listed why the remedy may work and the intended effect or the active ingredients.

-Listed in no particular order, let's begin with cr?mes and ointments.
+Listed in no particular order, let's begin with creams and ointments.

-This skin cr?me was originally created as a remedy for sunburn and was commonly referred to as "no-eczema."
+This skin cream was originally created as a remedy for sunburn and was commonly referred to as "no-eczema."
 Later it became a popular skin cleanser.